Trussel History, Family Crest & Coats of Arms

-England in the wave of migration that followed the Norman Conquest of 1066.
-It is a name for a packer.
-The name was originally derived from the Old French word trousser, meaning to package.
 Two villages are named Trussell in England: Marston Trussell, a village and civil parish in the Daventry district in Northamptonshire; and Acton Trussell a village in Staffordshire.
 Richard Trussell was lord of the manor Marston Trussell Hall in 1233, but the Trussells of Marston died out in the 14th century and the Hall later became the family seat of a Bennett family.

 Early Origins of the Trussel family

 "The most distinguished personage of the name was the famous [Sir] William Trussell, who was in such estimation with the [House of] Commons in convention assembled, as to be chosen their organ [representative] to pronounce the deposition of the unfortunate Edward II."

 Early History of the Trussel family

-Another 283 words (20 lines of text) covering the years 1195, 1221, 1265 and 1342 are included under the topic Early Trussel History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Trussel research.
+Another 142 words (10 lines of text) covering the years 1195, 1221, 1265, 1342, 1330, 1318, 1319, 1322, 1322, 1326, 1620 and 1642 are included under the topic Early Trussel History in all our PDF Extended History products and printed products wherever possible.

 Trussel Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Trussel include Trussel, Trussell, Trussele, Trusselle and others.

 Early Notables of the Trussel family (pre 1700)

-Another 18 words (1 lines of text) are included under the topic Early Trussel Notables in all our PDF Extended History products and printed products wherever possible.
+Another 67 words (5 lines of text) are included under the topic Early Trussel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Trussel family

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Trussels to arrive on North American shores: John Trussell who settled in Virginia in 1622; Ann Trussell who landed in America in 1761; and Franklin Trussell landed in Philadelphia, Pennsylvania in 1867..